citusdata/test-automation/README.md

    in Citus CI can fail under valgrind and this is also normal -unless no processes exit with status code `2`, which indicates a crash- because valgrind heavily slows down the tests and this usually results in test failures due to timeouts.

+   Also, if a test target produces coredumps, `gdb_core_backtraces` subdirectory that contains the stack traces of these coredumps will be created under the artifacts directory and the stack traces stored there will have the same name as the related coredump files.
+However, if you need to further investigate a coredump, then you first need to commit the container with `docker commit` (because you cannot attach to a dead container) and then you can run a new container from that image with `docker run -it --entrypoint /bin/bash ..`.
+Then, you can find the actual coredump files under `/citus/src/test/regress/` directory with such names: `citus_valgrind_test_log.txt.core.296`.
+   Then, you can attach to the coredump that you want (as in `gdb /pgenv/pgsql/bin/postgres /citus/src/test/regress/citus_valgrind_test_log.txt.core.296`) to further investigate it.

 5. Delete the resource group if you created a new one for the valgrind tests.